 My family and I lived on Pender Island in British Columbia for a couple of years before moving to Victoria.
 Pender Island is actually two islands, North and South Pender, separated by a narrow canal that was dredged in 1903 so boats could get to Port Browning on the northern island without having to go all the way around the southern tip, which can be a brutal passage in bad weather, especially in winter.
-The islands are connected by a single-lane bridge that’s far enough from the water that boats with no masts can pass underneath.
+The islands are connected by a single-lane bridge that’s far enough from the water for boats with no masts to pass underneath.

 This area is without a doubt, paradise.
 Even if much of it is populated by weirdos.
 The Penders are so indescribably, stunningly, amazingly, heart-achingly perfect, that when my friend James told me he and his father, Mike, were coming from Ontario for a sailing trip in late August of 2020, I knew where to take them.

 - More Wine

 The first night was spent anchored just off the northwest end of Russell Island (an old Hawaiian settlement), which I often used while in transit around the area.
 I include a little more information on Russell Island in the D’Arcy Island post also found in the sailing section of this blog.

 That afternoon the three of us did the short hike around the island, pigged out a bit on some blackberries and fruit from the little orchard on the homestead, and hung out on one of the small beaches at the western tip of the island before making our way back to “Ready”.
 We had a few drinks and some good conversation as we made dinner.
 After dinner we enjoyed a few more libations and yet more conversation, as well as the lilting sounds of Mike playing his ever-present and ever-pleasant penny-whistle while bobbed about at the end of our tether.